 Using Technology for Adaptations

-Pattern adaptation requires math and careful attention.
-If calculations aren't your strength, tools exist to help:
+Pattern adaptation requires systematic math and sustained attention to detail.
+If spreadsheet calculations are not your strength, several tools can assist.

-Custom pattern generation: Tools like La Maille skip the modification problem entirely by generating patterns based on your specific measurements.
-Instead of adapting someone else's pattern, you start with one designed for your body.
+Custom pattern generation: Tools like La Maille sidestep the modification problem entirely by generating a pattern built around your specific measurements and gauge from the outset.
+Instead of adapting a standard-size pattern to fit, you start with one designed for your body โ no conversion math required.
+This is especially valuable when your measurements differ significantly from standard sizing in multiple areas at once.

 When Adaptation Gets Too Complex

-- Adjusting highly shaped garments with multiple points of shaping
+- Reworking highly shaped garments with multiple simultaneous shaping elements

 Frequently Asked Questions